Katrina Stratton: 2021 State Election

-The Nedlands seat had been held by the Liberals or their predecessors since its creation in 1930, most notably by former premiers Charles and Richard Court.
+Stratton was preselected as the Labor candidate in Nedlands for the 2021 election.
+Nedlands had been held by the Liberals or their predecessors since its creation in 1930, most notably by former premiers Charles and Richard Court.
+For much of that time, Labor usually ran dead in the seat.
 As a measure of how strongly the seat tilted toward the Liberals, in 2001 Labor was pushed into third place even as the Liberals suffered the second-largest defeat of a sitting government in the state's history at the time.
 The incumbent member, former minister and former deputy opposition leader Bill Marmion, sat on a margin of eight percent after a redistribution before the writs were issued.
 However, Stratton narrowly led Marmion on the first count after Marmion lost over 16 percent of his primary vote from 2017.
 Stratton ultimately won the seat with 52.8% of the two-party preferred vote, a swing of 10.8%, after preferences were distributed.
 She defeated Marmion on the fifth count after over three-quarters of Green preferences flowed to her.
 Her victory was part of a large swing toward Labor in the western suburbs of Perth, an area long considered Liberal heartland.